A tsp of garlic, as part of a well-balanced diet, may naturally reduce both diastolic and systolic high blood pressure.

 First, garlic reduces high blood pressure because it increases the production of nitric oxide.
 Nitric oxide is a molecule which can reduce high blood pressure.
 It protects the heart and improves endothelial function.
 Also, it has antidiabetic effects.[3,4]

 Moreover, garlic is beneficial for gut microbiota.
-Low diversity or population of gut microbiota has been lead to hypertension!
+Low diversity or population of gut microbiota can cause hypertension!
 Garlic can restore the microbiota biofilm and mucus production, due to its prebiotic properties and hydrogen sulphide (H2S) production.

-Actually, garlic compounds when interact with red blood cells produce hydrogen sulphide, which relaxes blood vessels, lowering high blood pressure and protecting from cardiovascular disease.
+Actually, garlic compounds when interact with red blood cells produce hydrogen sulphide, which relaxes blood vessels, lowering high blood pressure.

 For instance, Kyolic aged garlic extract has extensively been researched with great results.
 It can increase beneficial bacteria in the gut, such as Lactobacillus and Clostridia species, within 3 months.

 Moreover, aged garlic extract can reverse the aging of the arteries and arterial stiffness.
 Also, it can lower high levels of total cholesterol, and especially, LDL-cholesterol.
 Additionally, it has a blood thinning effect, decreasing the risk of blood clotting and thrombosis, without increasing the risk of bleeding!
 Hence, aged garlic extract protects the heart.

 You can find odorless garlic concentrated extracts, garlic oils, or aged garlic extracts on iHerb.

 How to eat garlic for lower blood pressure?